blues/app-accelerators/89-pallet-attached-cold-chain-logger/README.md

 **Remaining design boundaries:**

 - **Skylo satellite is opportunistic, not available inside enclosed metal structures.** Skylo uses geostationary (GEO) satellites; the antenna needs a clear view of the southern sky (northern hemisphere).
 Notes queue in flash and flush via cellular or WiFi when coverage resumes — enclosed-transit segments become store-and-forward gaps, not data loss.
-For routes where enclosed-transit exceeds the available battery reserve, Starnote for Iridium (LEO constellation, global coverage even inside container terminals) is an alternative or supplement.
+For routes where enclosed-transit exceeds the available battery reserve, a Starnote for Iridium — paired with a companion Notecard on a Notecarrier XI (a Starnote is a satellite add-on and does not operate standalone) — adds Iridium LEO coverage (global, even inside container terminals) as an alternative or supplement.

 - **Shock detection is heuristic.** The `shock_detected` alert fires on accumulated motion-event count per interval, not on a calibrated peak-G threshold.
 For fragile biologics or fragile cargo requiring documented peak-G evidence, add a dedicated calibrated shock recorder alongside this device.